JonathanVarild/ReactJS-MPA/README.md

+# Archived!
+There are far better alternatives than this.
+You probably don't want to use this.

 # ReactJS-MPA
 This is using ReactJS components and JSX to dynamically render HTML pages while not limiting the application to a single HTML-file.
 This simple tool was assembled by me for fun to use with another project where I wanted to use ReactJS with multiple HTML-files.
-My ReactJS and Javascript knowledge is somewhat limited, which means that you shall use this tool at your own risk.
-Feel free to perform pull requests, create issues, etc.
+When this was created, my ReactJS and Javascript knowledge was somewhat limited, which means that you shall use this tool at your own risk.

 ## Setup new project